Airline hub: Operations

-The hub-and-spoke system allows an airline to serve fewer routes, so fewer aircraft are needed.
-The system also increases passenger loads; a flight from a hub to a spoke carries not just passengers originating at the hub, but also passengers originating at multiple spoke cities.
-However, the system is costly.
-Additional employees and facilities are needed to cater to connecting passengers.
+The hub-and-spoke system allows an airline to serve the same number of destinations with fewer routes, so fewer aircraft are needed.
+The system can also increase the passenger load factor and facilitate larger and more efficient aircraft.
+A flight from a hub to a spoke carries not just passengers originating at the hub, but also passengers originating at multiple spoke cities.
+Additional employees and facilities are needed at the hub to cater to connecting passengers.
 To serve spoke cities of varying populations and demand, an airline requires several aircraft types, and specific training and equipment are necessary for each type.
 In addition, airlines may experience capacity constraints as they expand at their hub airports.

 For the passenger, the hub-and-spoke system offers one-stop air service to a wide array of destinations.
-However, it requires having to regularly making connections en route to their final destination, which increases travel time.
+The downside is having to make a connection, which increases travel time compared to a direct flight.
 Additionally, airlines can come to monopolise their hubs (fortress hubs), allowing them to freely increase fares as passengers have no alternative.
 High domestic connectivity in the United States is achieved through airport location and hub dominance.
 The top 10 megahubs in the US are dominated by American Airlines, Delta Air Lines, and United Airlines, three of the four largest United States–based airlines.